XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 ```

 - `NPSSO` is required for PSN API calls.
-- `PDC` is optional; if omitted, supply it as an override when commands ask for it.
+- `PDC` is the `pdccws_p` cookie you can grab from your browser after logging into [playstation.com](https://www.playstation.com).
+It’s optional; if omitted, supply it as an override when commands ask for it.

 ---